ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

 .. note::

     The resulting array contains numbers which are a sequence of `[ulx, uly, urx, ury, llx, lly, lrx, lry]` which defines each rectangle for each result.
-These type of rectangles are known as “Quads” or “QuadPoints” in the **PDF** specification.
+These type of rectangles are known as QuadPoints_ in the **PDF** specification.

-    For example, the following would represent a search result with two results showing one “QuadPoint” for each result:
+    For example, the following would represent a search result with two results showing one "QuadPoint" (or "Quad") for each result:

 |example_tag|